Professional, quiet and good with petsID: xib

 Feel free to organise a Skype meeting to further discuss :)

-I have 2 cats that currently live at my parents.
-Leo (14yo, Birman Ragdoll) was adopted from family friends moving back to the UK and Pickles (2yo, Ragdoll) was adopted from a local vet.
-Both are skittish cats, seems like Ragdoll cats always are, so I have experience building new relationships with shy animals - lots of patiently coaxing out cats from under beds, making sure they eat and stay in the house the first week they arrive, etc. I would do the same with your cats aswell.
+I've had 2 cats of my own, Leo (Birman Ragdoll) was adopted from family friends moving back to the UK and Pickles (Ragdoll) was adopted from a local vet.
+Both were very skittish cats, seems like Ragdoll cats always are, so I have experience building new relationships with shy animals - lots of patiently coaxing out cats from under beds, making sure they eat and stay in the house the first week they arrive, etc. I would do the same with your cats aswell.

-I've grown up with lots of family pets such as a Silky cross Maltese Terrier named Pippi, and lots of family cats; Romeo, Grease, Chloe, Tatty, Ginger and Basil.
+I've grown up with lots of family pets such as a Silky cross Maltese Terrier named Pippi, and lots of family cats over the years; Pickles, Leo, Missy, Romeo, Grease, Chloe, Tatty, Ginger and Basil.